containers/bootc/docs/install.md

 If you are pushing an unsigned image, you must specify `bootc install --target-no-signature-verification`.

-Additionally note that to perform an install from an authenticated registry, you must also embed the pull secret into the image to pass this check.
-If you are fetching
+Additionally note that to perform an install with a target image reference set to an authenticated registry, you must provide a pull secret.
+One path is to embed the pull secret into the image in `/etc/ostree/auth.json`.
+Alternatively, the secret can be added after an installation process completes and managed separately;
+in that case you will need to specify `--skip-fetch-check`.

 ### Operating system install configuration required